 The bloom of the flower is large size with 26 to 40 petals.
 They form high center and elegant cup shaped blooms.
 To add to the beauty of this flower the blooms range from single petals to fully double petals.
 Average diameter of the bloom is 4 inches and bears moderate fragrance.
 The blooms of the rose are profuse and repetitive throughout the season which is from mid spring to mid fall.

 Normally a bush can attain the height of 5 to 7 feet and a width of about 3 to 4 feet.
 The bud formation is normally pointed.
 The rose has an upright and bushy growth.
 Foliage is dark green, glossy and leathery to touch.

-The Queen Elizabeth is also known as the Queen of England rose.
-This charming beauty is an exhibition rose that looks excellent in any flower arrangement like bouquet or table centerpieces.
+Also known as the Queen of England rose, this charming beauty is an exhibition rose that looks excellent in any flower arrangement like bouquet or table centerpieces.
 The medium pink colored heavy blooms blend easily with any surrounding plants and flowers enhancing the beauty of the garden.

 Caring For Q.E Rose

 The rose only requires a little pruning to train it to grow out.
 Removal of dead canes is the only regular pruning required.
 There are a large number of blooms on new canes.
 This pruning could be done in the winter.
 The plant is susceptible to diseases and not very resistant to blackspots and mildews.
 But with proper cultivation techniques and little care this drawback can be avoided.

 The rose requires partial sun to full sun for good growth.
 The soil should be loamy and moist.
 The rose is hardy for USDA zones 6b to 10a.
 An additional popular variety is the climbing Queen Elizabeth Rose.

 - Class: Grandiflora